ahmedaq/PV-vp1/README.md

 ## Usage
+1. Download the repository
-1. Open MATLAB
+2. Open MATLAB
+3. Change directory to the downloaded repository
-2. Run the script main.m
+4. Run the script main.m

-To visualizing the step-by-step procedure and the corresponding output
+For visualizing the step-by-step procedure and the corresponding output
 1. Download the html folder
 2. Open the "main.html" file in your browser